 This one is crazy, but true.

 When you’re creating your free my Social Security account, the SSA will use info from the credit bureaus to verify your identity online.
-Therefore, if you have a credit freeze — which is just about to become free for everyone across the country to do — you will run into problems setting up your account.
+Therefore, if you have a credit freeze, you will run into problems setting up your account.

 A telephone rep we spoke with informed us that even if we unfroze our credit that moment, there would be no telling when the thawed data would work its way through the SSA’s computer system.